Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 operations, types and numerical identifiers for algorithms (for example `mbedtls_cipher_mode_t` and its values).
-The current strategy is to keep using those identifiers in most of the code, in particular in existing structures and public APIs, even when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
+The current strategy is to keep using those identifiers in most of the code, in particular in existing structures and public APIs.
 (This is not an issue for G1, G2, G3 above, and is only potentially relevant for G4.)

 The are multiple strategies that can be used regarding the place of those layers in the migration to PSA.